MalikElate/Malik-Elate/README.md

 ## About me
-I'm a software engineer.
-My development experience includes <a href="https://primeacademy.io/">Prime Digital Academy</a>.
+I'm a full time developer.
 If you'd like to know more please reach me on <a href="https://www.linkedin.com/in/malik-elate-829226200/" target="_blank">LinkedIn</a>.

 ## What I'm coding
 • Improving my personal site: <a href="https://malikelate.com" target="_blank" target="_blank">MalikElate.com</a>

 • My Google Chrome extensions: <a href="https://linktr.ee/woodskull" target="_blank">LinkTree</a>

-• My Worldle clone: <a href="https://www.badwordle.com" target="_blank">Bad Wordle</a>
+• My adobe plugin: <a href="https://exchange.adobe.com/apps/cc/201078/simple-youtube-downloader" target="_blank">Simple Youtube Downloader</a>

 ## What I find exciting
 • Camping and hiking with my friends and pup